-A native of Sidney, Nebraska, Jeff Peetz is focused on estate planning, business and wealth succession planning, and estate and trust administration, including litigation matters.
-In these areas of practice, he works with individuals, small business owners, larger sized agricultural operators, and community bank owners, advising them on contractual matters related to the operation of a successful business.
+A native of Sidney, Nebraska, Jeffery Peetz focuses on estate planning, business and wealth succession planning, and estate and trust administration, including litigation matters.
+In these areas of practice, he works with individuals, small business owners, larger-sized agricultural operators, and community bank owners, advising them on contractual matters related to the operation of a successful business.

-In 2008, Jeff was recognized by the Nebraska Planned Giving Council as the recipient of its Sowers Award for outstanding contributions to planned giving in Nebraska.
-He has served in various leadership roles in many statewide charitable organizations and is the past chairperson of the Lincoln Community Foundation.
+The Charitable Gift Planners of Nebraska recognized Jeffery in 2008 with its Community Sowers Award for outstanding contributions to charitable giving.
+He has served in various leadership roles in many statewide charitable organizations, including as a past chairperson of the Lincoln Community Foundation.

-In 2012, Jeff was elected as a Fellow to the American College of Trust and Estate Counsel (ACTEC).
-ACTEC is comprised of approximately 2,600 of the nation’s top estate and trust estate attorneys, and membership requires nomination, review at the state and national levels, and election by the ACTEC Board of Regents.
-Jeff is currently a member of the Fiduciary Litigation and Charitable Planning Committees of ACTEC and is the Nebraska State Chair.
+Jeffery was invited in 2012 to become a Fellow to the American College of Trust and Estate Counsel (ACTEC).
+Membership requires nomination by approximately 2,500 of the nation’s top estate and trust estate attorneys, review at the state and national levels, and election by the ACTEC Board of Regents.
+Jeffery is also a member of ACTEC’s Fiduciary Litigation and Charitable Planning Committees, State Chairs Steering Committee, and currently serves as the Nebraska State Chair.

-Recognized as an AV Rated Attorney by Martindale-Hubbell, Jeff was selected as a 2013 Top Rated Lawyer in Trusts and Estates.
-He was also selected by his peers for inclusion in The Best Lawyers in America©2015 and 2016 in the field of Real Estate Law (Copyright 2016 by Woodward/White, Inc., of Aiken, SC) and has been named a Best Lawyer since 2014.
+Having obtained the highest possible rating by Martindale-Hubbell, Jeffery was recognized in 2013 as a Top Rated Lawyer in Trusts and Estates.
+He was also selected by his peers to be listed on The Best Lawyers in America since 2014.
+In 2015 and 2016, Jeffery was recognized as a Best Lawyer in the field of Real Estate Law.